-UNICEF Moldova

-131, 31 August 1989 street, Chisinau, Moldova
+UNICEF Moldova, UN House Moldova, 131, '31 August 1989' street, Chisinau, Moldova

-- Inner envelope # Bid form, technical proposal: Name of company, RFP number technical proposal - Inner envelope price proposal: Name of company, RFP number price proposal
+- Inner envelope # Bid form, technical proposal: Name of company, RFP number technical proposal - Inner envelope price proposal: Name of company, RFP number price proposal in the mail delivery will be at the risk of the bidder.

-Proposals received in any other manner will be invalidated.
+Hardcopy proposals received in any other manner will be invalidated.

 Sealed proposals received prior to the stated closing time and date will be kept unopened.
 The responsible officers will open technical proposals when the specified time has arrived and no proposal received thereafter will be considered.
 UNICEF will accept no responsibility for the premature opening of a proposal not properly addressed or identified.
-Any delays encountered in the mail delivery will be at the risk of the bidder.
+Any delays encountered